 Gum diseases like gingivitis is acidic and can expose the underlying nerve roots.
 Consult with us and get treated before your gingivitis situation worsens.
 This is the #1 most common dental problem that afflicts the adult population worldwide.

 With age, bacterial action around dental fillings can cause them to fracture or leak, resulting in acid accumulation.
 This acidic build-up can cause enamel breakdown and tooth sensitivity.
-Make sure to get your fillings replaced as we suggest and show you why before they get degraded by bacterial action and require more extensive treatment.
+Make sure to get your fillings replaced as we suggest and we will show you specifically why, before they get degraded by bacterial action and require more extensive treatment.

 Grinding or clenching your teeth can cause significant damage to the top enamel layer of your teeth, causing them to wear over time.
 This can expose dentin containing nerve pathways in the teeth and make the teeth more vulnerable to temperature changes, causing tooth sensitivity and pain.
 Dentists often prescribe mouth guards to prevent and slow the enamel wear and prevent and slow the start and progression of a certain characteristic wear issue that we call an abfraction lesion due to excessive teeth grinding.
 An abfraction lesion looks like a sidewise V cut into your tooth right at the gumline.
 These lesions can be especially sensitive to eating and drinking.